stefanvictora/hue-scheduler/docs/light_configuration.md

   In this example, the sunset state would always be set, even if the light has been manually adjusted since the morning.

   **Note**: The `force` property can also enforce the ``on:false`` state, which otherwise is not rescheduled when turning a light off and on again.
 Warning: This means such lights can't be turned on at all during these schedules, as they will immediately turned off again.

+  When `--require-scene-activation` is enabled, using `force:true` will apply the state even if no synced scene has been activated.